alii13/Hydration-hero/PRIVACY_POLICY.md

 ## Third-Party Services

-Water Reminder does not use any third-party services, analytics tools, or advertising networks.
+WaterMinder does not use any third-party services, analytics tools, or advertising networks.

 ## Data Deletion

 Since all data is stored locally on your device, you can delete all extension data by:

 1. Uninstalling the extension from Chrome, OR
-2. Going to `chrome://extensions/`, finding Water Reminder, and clearing storage
+2. Going to `chrome://extensions/`, finding WaterMinder, and clearing storage

 ## Children's Privacy

-Water Reminder does not knowingly collect any information from anyone, including children under 13.
+WaterMinder does not knowingly collect any information from anyone, including children under 13.
 The extension does not require any personal information to function.

 ## Changes to This Privacy Policy